 - Parents don’t talk about personal boundaries.
 This, for example, leads to children leaving with strangers from playgrounds.
 Teach safety from an early age, teach how to shout in the street, and teach not to tell them what to do.
 Go out and yell with your child.
 Children often go into a stupor in an unpleasant situation, not only because they don't know what to do, but because of the fear and shame of being judged by others, because adults teach them that "it's bad to yell.

 - Parents reveal too many details.
 Don't tell your children about your sexual experiences, abortions, rapes, and other personal sexual experiences.
 Parents can talk about this in general, not going into much detail.
-Fathers make the mistake of "bragging" to their sons about the number of women or cheating, which leads to distortions in the boy about family norms and attitudes toward women.
+Fathers make the mistake of "bragging" to their sons about the number of women or cheating, which leads to distortions in the boys about family norms and attitudes toward women.
 Mothers of girls often talk about the birth and how difficult it was, with all the details, which can lead to a girl developing a fear of pregnancy.

 - Parents shame their children for some actions.
 For example, for falling in love or masturbating.
-Don't judge, don't ridicule, don't tell your relatives, "you know our girl has already grown a pussy".
+Don't judge, don't ridicule, don't tell your relatives, "You know our girl has already grown a pussy".
 Such parental behavior violates the child's trust, and he is likelier to shut himself away and look elsewhere for support.

 Suppose you understand that sex education and any sexual issues are complex, and you are ashamed to discuss this subject.
 In that case, I recommend contacting a child or adolescent psychologist or psychotherapist.